 40 or so wooden toothpicks, soaked in water

 Start by cutting the tops off of all the peppers.
 Then remove the seedy cores, all seeds and membranes you can see.
 I've used small knives to remove the cores, and the handle ends of teaspoons too.
 One tool that's really effective is a combination peeler/apple corer.
 Stick it in and give it a twist, and the core comes right out.
 Rinse them out if you don't like too much heat.

-Mix the mozarella and cream cheeses up in a medium mixing bowl.
-Fill each pepper to just overflowing with the cheesey conglomeration, just so there's a little mound over the open end.
+Mix the mozzarella and cream cheeses up in a medium mixing bowl.
+Fill each pepper to just overflowing with the cheesy conglomeration, just so there's a little mound over the open end.